• Home

 My chocolate is getting clumpy and thick.
 What happened?

-A few possible causes: the chocolate got too hot (overheated chocolate seizes), or water got into it (even a drop of water will cause chocolate to seize).
-If it’s too thick but not seized, try adding a teaspoon of vegetable shortening or coconut oil and stirring — this thins it out.
+Some of the possible causes could be that the chocolate got too hot (when overheated, chocolate will seize), or perhaps water got in (a single drop of water will make chocolate seize).
+You can try adding a teaspoon of vegetable shortening or coconut oil and stirring — this will help thin it out.
+If the mixture is completely seized (meaning it is now grainy and stiff), you’re going to have to start over.

 Can I make these without a food processor?